Eating raw foods is the best decision you'll ever make to regain youthful health...

 It's better to transition slowly and do an 50-80 percent raw food diet, and eat some cooked foods that are health promoting (read about Macrobiotics) like a baked sweet potato, steamed broccoli or kale, etc...

-If you follow that type of food plan, it leaves room for social events like parties, eating out with friends, or traveling and finding something on the menu in a restaurant that you can eat.
+If you follow that type of food plan, it leaves room for social events like parties, eating out with friends, or traveling and finding something on the menu in a restaurant... something you can eat :)

 There's a huge variety of foods you can eat on a raw food diet!
 People often think raw, fresh foods means you're condemned to celery and carrot sticks.